minio/kes/README.md

 #### 1. Fetch the root identity

-As an inital step, you will need to download the "private" key and certificate to authenticate to the KES server as the root identity.
+As an initial step, you will need to download the "private" key and certificate to authenticate to the KES server as the root identity.
 ```sh
 curl -sSL --tlsv1.2 \